MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-schema-design.md

     kesm.exe CreateHostResources --MakesPackage https://<Makes_Storage_Account_Name>.blob.core.windows.net/makes/<Makes_Release_Version> --HostResourceName <Makes_Host_Resource_Name>
     ```

     > [!NOTE]
     > If your account is connected to multiple Azure Directories or Azure Subscriptions, you'll also have to specify the **--AzureActiveDirectoryDomainName** and/or **--AzureSubscriptionId** parameters.
 See [Command Line Tool Reference](reference-makes-command-line-tool.md#common-azure-authentication-parameters) for more details.

 1. Run DeployHost command and use the "--MakesIndex" parameter to load the custom linked private library publication index we've built.

     ```cmd
-     kesm.exe DeployHost --HostName "<makes_host_instance_name>" --MakesPackage "https://<Makes_Storage_Account_Name>.blob.core.windows.net/makes/<Makes_Release_Version>/"  --MakesHostImageId "<Id_From_Previous_Command_Output>" --MakesIndex "<Custom_Index_Url>"
+     kesm.exe DeployHost --HostName "<Makes_Host_Instance_Name>" --MakesPackage "https://<Makes_Storage_Account_Name>.blob.core.windows.net/makes/<Makes_Release_Version>/"  --MakesHostImageId "<Id_From_Previous_Command_Output>" --MakesIndex "<Custom_Index_Url>" --HostMachineSku "Standard_D2_V2"
     ```

-For more detailed deployment instructions, See [Create API Instances](get-started-create-api-instances.md#create-makes-hosting-resources)

     > [!NOTE]
     > Since the index we're hosting is relatively small, you can reduce Azure consumption for the tutorial MAKES host instance by using the "--HostMachineSku" parameter and set the SKU to "Standard_D2_V2".

+For more detailed deployment instructions, See [Create API Instances](get-started-create-api-instances.md#create-makes-hosting-resources)

 ## Create Client Application with MAKES REST APIs